A/N: fill for the kink meme

 And when they did, it was the mothers turn to chuckle.
 Jack was so surprised, he looked like he was ready to pass out from the touch.
 He dropped to one knee, a smile forming on his face.
 "Hey there, little ones."

 "Your eyes are creepy, mister Jack Frost."
 The younger one said as they touched his face which made him laugh.
 The elder child joined in on touching his face, he assumed to examine his eyes as well.

-"How about we play a game?"
-He interrupted them, hearing gasps.
+"How about we play a little game?"
+He interrupted them, hearing excited gasps.